iamgeekyaseem/Nerds-Connect/assets/Steps.md

     -made a js file on config folder
     - wrote code to connect to mongodb server -exported it and required it in the main index.js

+Step 16:
+    -setting up the cookie-parser in main index.js and also adding the express.urlencoded() that later will be used for accesing the form data for sign in sign up like in mini project

+Step 17:
+    -